 Other plants require repotting for optimum growth, but some may not be suitable for this treatment.
 They would not want their roots to be disturbed, or other plants’ root systems may be too small.
 One way to check if your plant needs repotting is to turn it upside down.
 Tap the pot to release the plant and check its roots.
 If the roots are all you see, then repot.

 You just need to have a little care for your plants, and in turn, you’ll reap their benefits.
-You don’t only have plants that can add to your house’s beauty; you can also learn how to respect and nurture life in its varied forms.
+Don’t only have plants that can add to your house’s beauty; you can also learn how to respect and nurture life in its varied forms.
 Having healthy indoor plants leads to a healthy living lifestyle.